loopwerk/loopwerk.io/content/articles/2021-01-30-saga-1-inspiration.md

-# Building my own static site generator.
-Part 1: inspiration.
+# Building my own static site generator, part 1: inspiration & goals
 - tags: swift

 In part 1 of a series of articles I'm looking at the inspiration behind my static site generator Saga, now available on Github.